hrzucchetti/zconnect-verificaC19-sdk-ios/README.md

 - Service Endpoints:
   - This Library talks to the endpoint: `https://get.dgc.gov.it/v1/dgc/` to retrieve kids, public keys, settings and medical rules for prod configuration,
   - To get QR Codes for testing, you might want to check out `https://dgc.a-sit.at/ehn/testsuite`.

-### Build

-Whether you cloned or downloaded the 'zipped' sources you will either find the sources in the chosen checkout-directory or get a zip file with the source code, which you can expand to a folder of your choice.

 ### Swift Package Manager